Sparse Cholesky Factorization for Solving Nonlinear PDEs via Gaussian Processes: Solving nonlinear PDEs via GPs

 where $M = M_{\Omega}+M_{\partial \Omega}$.
 Then, by assigning a GP prior to the unknown function $u$ with mean $0$ and covariance function $K: \overline{\Omega} \times \overline{\Omega} \to \bR$, the method aims to compute the maximum a posterior (MAP) estimator of the GP given the sampled PDE data, which leads to the following optimization problem

 Here, $\|\cdot\|$ is the Reproducing Kernel Hilbert Space (RKHS) norm corresponding to the kernel/covariance function $K$.

-Regarding consistency, once $K$ is sufficiently regular, the above solution will converge to the exact solution of the PDE when $M_{\Omega},M_{\partial\Omega}\to \infty$; see Theorem 1.2 in \cite{chen2021solving}.
+Regarding consistency, once $K$ is sufficiently regular, the above solution will converge to the exact solution of the PDE when $M_{\Omega},M_{\partial\Omega}\to \infty$; see Theorem 1.2 in \cite{chen2021solving} and convergence rates in \cite{batlle2023error}.
 The methodology can be seen as a nonlinear generalization of many radial basis function based meshless methods \cite{schaback2006kernel} and probabilistic numerics \cite{owhadi2015bayesian,cockayne2019bayesian}.